The quiet intelligence of Andy Conway’s questions allow for long, in-depth, intimate and often surprising responses. – ShortEnd magazine

 As a labour of love offshoot from my duties as Shooting People’s Screenwriters Network bulletin editor, I produced a monthly audio show called Shooting Screenwriters.
 This is where I tried to interview anyone with something interesting to say about screenwriting.

 Each show is a free download.
-Just right-click and ‘Save target as’ to download it, or go to the Shooting People Podcasts page to subscribe through iTunes.
-Or just click on it and it will play (depending on which browser you’re using).
+Just right-click and ‘Save target as’ to download it, or just click on it and it will play (if it doesn’t, try it with a different browser).

 She’s the scarily young theatre writer who had her own TV series by the age of 26.
 Lucy Prebble, writer and creator of hit TV series Secret Diary of a Call Girl, talks about breaking in to television, what’s so special about the 30-minute dramedy slot, and why The Guardian are scared of sex.
 Read the preview.
 Or just go straight for the [Download]